aenoboa1/Project_MlZoomcamp/readme.md

 ## Ml Models Used

-4 Types of Models where used in this project.
+4 Types of Models were used in this project.
 Including :

 - `Logistic Regression`
 - `Decision Trees`